 - Bring food, water, sunscreen, anti-nausea patches, layers of clothing, and a distraction object (book, phone, music) to provide a sense of stability to the boat.

 - Listen to directions from the captain and crew and ask if you need help or don’t understand something.

 - Choose a ship and crew that is reliable.
 Sometimes, that involves walking down to the dock and seeing which captain is most amenable to your plans.
 In Orange Beach and Gulfshores, Alabama, I highly recommend contacting Ocean Ox Charters.
 For a more luxurious experience, they also operate The Duke.

 - Don’t force an excursion in bad weather or choppy sea.

 With these tasks in mind, deep sea fishing in Alabama, on the calm waters of the Gulf, is a great idea for people with anxiety disorders or even on the autism spectrum.

-DISCLOSURE: This post was written in conjunction with the Gulf Shores and Orange Beach Tourism Board and Ocean Ox Charters.
+DISCLOSURE: This post was written in conjunction with the Gulf Shores and Orange Beach Tourism Board and Private Fishing Charter.
 Most photos of this post were provided by Eva Faircloth and credited to her where appropriate.
 As always, all opinions are my own.